-As recently reported in Motorsport Magazine (February 2009), the MGB has always been a useful track tool.
+As reported in Motorsport and Octane Magazines the MGB has always been a useful track tool.
 The monocoque as opposed to separate chassis body design was revolutionary in 1962 and is still only just being adopted by other manufacturers.
 Most importantly an MGB is one of the best and easiest ways into Historic motorsport being relatively low value, easy and cost effective to run but consistently competitive in their class.
-Many famous faces have used an MGB as their route into motorsport such as in recent times touring car driver Rob Huff and British GT driver Oliver Bryant to name but a few.
+Many famous faces have used an MGB as their route into motorsport such as in recent times touring car driver Rob Huff, and British GT driver Oliver Bryant to name but a few.
 A perfect car to learn race craft, car control and the art of extracting the maximum potential from what is a relatively under powered vehicle.